 INTRODUCTION

-Stem cells are known for their self-renewal and their capability to differentiate into various lineages, participating in tissue regeneration after damages[1].
-Since isolation of human embryonic stem cells (ESCs) from the “inner cell mass” of blastocyst[2], and their application in vitro and in vivo is burdened by ethical issues, interest of researchers in the last few years has been turned to other sources[3,4].
-Mesenchymal stem cells, defined by other authors as mesenchymal stromal cells[5], have shown a high proliferative potential in vitro, being identified as the elements that maintain bone marrow microenvironment, improve hematopoiesis and give rise to various cell lineages[6,7].
+Stem cells are known for their self-renewal and their capability to differentiate into various lineages, participating in tissue regeneration after damage[1].
+Since human embryonic stem cells (ESCs) are isolated from the inner cell mass of the blastocyst[2] their application in vitro and in vivo is burdened by ethical issues, causing researchers to turn their interests toward other sources[3,4].
+Mesenchymal stem cells, defined by other authors as mesenchymal stromal cells[5], have shown a high proliferative potential in vitro, being identified as the elements that maintain the bone marrow microenvironment, improve hematopoiesis and give rise to various cell lineages[6,7].
 The most common source for human mesenchymal stem cells (hMSCs) is the bone marrow, usually obtained from the iliac crest of adult patients.
 Bone marrow-derived stem cells (BM-MSCs) can be separated from the tissue by centrifugation in a density gradient media and, once placed in culture, they can be easily induced to differentiate towards different phenotypes[8].
-MSCs are found in many other adult tissues, as the dental pulp (DPSCs)[9], adipose tissue (ASCs)[10], umbilical cord blood (UCB-MSCs)[11] and Wharton’s jelly of umbilical cord (WJ-MSCs)[12].
-Despite some differences in terms of growth kinetics and pluripotency, donor age- and -gender-related features[13,14], MSCs can differentiate, under a variety of external cues, acting in the replacement of damaged cells and in the maintenance of tissue homeostasis[15].
+MSCs are found in many other adult tissues, including the dental pulp[9], adipose tissue (ASCs)[10], umbilical cord blood[11] and Wharton’s jelly of umbilical cord12].
+Despite some differences in terms of growth kinetics and pluripotency, donor age- and -gender-related features[13,14], MSCs can differentiate under a variety of external cues, acting to replace damaged cells and maintain tissue homeostasis[15].
 In order to reduce manipulation of the stromal fraction, minimize enzymatic digestion and ensure maximum yield in culture, the interest of researchers has turned to the optimization of MSC isolation protocols[16,17].
-In particular, for the adipose tissue new devices have been developed, based only upon mechanical forces, thus allowing to obtain in one-step a micro fragmented tissue fraction, enriched in hMSCs and pericytes[18,19].
-Stem cells represent an important model to study the molecular pathways involved in disease onset and progression, and to develop drug delivery system and differentiation processes, in view of a successful application in tissue engineering and clinical practice[20,21].
-In this review, we summarize the influence of specific chemical and physical agents able to affect stem cell behavior and fate, pointing out the current unfolding of hMSCs applications in vivo.
+In particular, new devices have been developed for adipose tissue, based only upon mechanical forces, thus allowing a micro-fragmented tissue fraction in one-step that is enriched in hMSCs and pericytes[18,19].
+Stem cells represent an important model to study the molecular pathways involved in disease onset and progression and to develop drug delivery system and differentiation processes, in view of a successful application in tissue engineering and clinical practice[20,21].
+In this review, we summarize the influence of specific chemical and physical agents able to affect stem cell behavior and fate, pointing out the current development of hMSCs applications in vivo.

 EPIGENETIC REGULATION OF SELF-RENEWAL AND PLURIPOTENCY

 Stem cell differentiation is an essential complex process involved in the maintenance of tissues homeostasis, being in turn orchestrated by a wide range of signaling pathways[22].
 In vitro differentiation involves different molecular mechanisms influencing the expression of the main markers of stemness: Octamer-binding transcription factor 4 (Oct-4), sex determining region Y-box 2 (Sox-2) and Homeobox protein Nanog[23,24].
-These transcription factors are essential for maintaining stem cell pluripotency being also involved in adult somatic cell reprogramming[25,26].
+These transcription factors are essential for maintaining stem cell pluripotency and are also involved in adult somatic cell reprogramming[25,26].